ychama/Early-Exiting-ML-Research/README.md

-Below is a **refined README** with a note about the availability of your full PDF paper.
-You can copy and paste it directly into a file named `README.md`.
-Adjust figure paths if necessary:

----

 # Early-Exiting AMC with TAD Denoiser and SNR Predictor

 This project extends an **Automatic Modulation Classification (AMC)** framework which excelled at **high-SNR** signal classification using **early exiting** \[1\].
 However, its accuracy at **low-SNR** levels remained poor.
 To resolve this, we **iteratively developed** a **Threshold Autoencoder Denoiser (TAD)** and integrated a **lightweight SNR Predictor** into the baseline model.
 This ensures **efficiency** on **small-scale devices** while boosting **low-SNR** performance.